monsoonmaelstrom/book2/book2.md

 ----

 I spend most of the next two days cradling Hazel’s limp body.
 I swear I’m not doing anything, but she does look better.
 Even I’m seeing it by this point.
-She still hasn’t woken up though.
+She still hasn’t woken up, though.
 It’s been five days now, and while she looks better, my fear isn’t abating the longer this goes on.

 There’s also the matter of Reese.
 I know Peter has continued looking for her, and come up empty so far.
 I haven’t been able to help and that’s been eating at me too.
 I can’t be totally sure Iverson didn’t take her, but based on the two and a half days we spent as his unwilling guests, I don’t think he did.
 I think he used her absence to his advantage and I was stupid enough to fall for it.